Roseville Rosebowl

 My philosophy has pretty much remained consistent throughout my career.
 I consider policy debate to be a test of policy based ideas between two teams.
 How those teams approach the topic and frame the debate is entirely up to them.
 Below are a few things to know about me on some specifics but please know my primary objective is for us to have an enjoyable round of debate.

 Delivery Speed - Since it has been a few years for me since last judging lots of policy debate my ability to listen to really fast debate has faded.
-Please keep it to a slightly slower speed of delivery especially using the online platforms.
+Please keep it to a slightly slower speed of delivery especially when using the online platforms.
 I will let you know if you are unclear or going too fast by verbally indicating such during your speech.
 On a scale of 1 to 10 with 1 being oratory speed and 10 being approaching the sound barrier (only joking here) I would place myself as a 7 these days.

 Topicality - I enjoy a good topicality debate but have found that over the years teams are taking too many shortcuts with the initial development of the topicality violation.
 I prefer topicality to have a clear definition, a clearly developed violation, standards for evaluating the violation and reasons why it is a voting issue.
 For the affirmative side you really need to engage with the topicality violation and provide a counter interpretation that supports your interpretation of the resolution.
 Topicality is distinct from framework.